jsdw/jsdw.github.io/content/posts/go-revisited-in-2025/index.md

 By using a select statement and channel inside our yield function, we block it from progressing until the next function is called and pulls the value back out of the channel.
 The actual implementation is more efficient than this but a similar concept.

 The asynchronous runtime in Go really shines here, enabling powerful, flexible iterators without needing additional keywords.
-I love Rust, but because it lacks this runtime support, it needs to draw a distinction between synchronous `Iterator`s and asynchronous `Streams`, and it would require new language syntax (`gen fn`) to provide the ergonomics afforded when writing push based iterators in Go.
+I love Rust, but because it lacks this runtime support, it needs to draw a distinction between synchronous `Iterator`s and asynchronous `Streams`, and it would require new language syntax (`gen fn` and `yield` for synchronous iteration and `async gen fn` for async iteration) to provide anything close to the ergonomics afforded when writing push based iterators in Go.

 # Closing thoughts

 Go has always moved slowly and carefully as a language, which I appreciate more and more as time goes on.
 That said, I really enjoy these recent evolutions to the language.
 Iterators and Generics add two of the big feature that I sorely missed, and makes it possible for me to write the sort of code I want to write.
-While I still have various other gripes, the same is true of most languages.

 Now I will just hope that Go gets tagged enums at some point :)

 [aoc2025]: https://github.com/jsdw/advent-of-code-2025
 [deque]: https://github.com/jsdw/advent-of-code-2025/blob/main/utils/deque.go